Cacti/documentation/Data-Input-Methods.md

 ### The Data Template

 The previous step explained how to call the script that retrieves the data.
-Now it's time to tell Cacti, how to store them in RRD files.
+Now it's time to tell Cacti, how to store them in RRDfiles.
 You will need a single **Data Template** only, even if two different output fields will be stored.
 RRD files are able to store more than one output fields; RRDtool's name for those is **Data Source**.
 So we will create